 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was released into a lower priced segment (11 percent cheaper at launch).

 - More modern: Reflects 4 years of technical progress since the 1200D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 1200D comes out slightly ahead of the 4000D (3 : 2 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the count of relative strengths (bullet points above) is taken as a measure, the 4000D emerges as the winner of the match-up (5 : 3 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make a corresponding selection in the search boxes below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 - Canon 1D vs Nikon D850

 - Canon 750D vs Pentax KP